-Since Mole Valley District Council (MVDC) transferred its housing stock in 2007 to Circle Housing Mole Valley; Housing Associations are now the only providers of new and existing housing at affordable rents in the Mole Valley district.
-MVDC works in partnership with Associations to make sure that the new housing they provide meets the needs of local people.
+The Council transferred its housing stock to a Housing Association, now Clarion Housing, in 2007.
+Housing Associations are now the only providers of new and existing housing at affordable rents in the Mole Valley district.
+The Council works in partnership with associations to make sure that the new housing they provide meets the needs of local people.

-Associations can be large or small.
-Some have thousands of properties all over Britain; others are more local organisations like Circle Housing Mole Valley.
-Some are charitable bodies, some are non charitable.
-Some cater for a particular group of people, for example, older people or people with special needs, while others meet a range of needs including family homes and housing for single people.
+Housing Associations can be large or small.
+Some have thousands of properties all over Britain; others are local organisations.
+Some are charitable bodies, some are non-charitable.
+Some cater for a particular group of people, for example, older people and people with special needs, while others meet a range of needs including family homes and housing for single people.

 Who gets housed?

 MVDC operates a choice based lettings scheme called Mole Valley Homechoice.
 Each week, every vacant Housing Association property is advertised and applicants are able to bid (make known their interest) for the properties available.

 Most Associations do not operate separate waiting lists.
 For more information and to apply online - see 'Related Pages'.